stevenmhunt/relk/docs/providers.md

 - `$3`: Key name
 - `$4`: Key constraints, comma separated: k1=k2,k2=v2,....,kN=vN
 #### Output
-The value of the requested key with the applied constraints.
+A pipe delimited value, where the first value is the value of the requested key and the second value is the value type.

 ### `conch_<provider>_set_key_value`
 #### Parameters